stevemussmann/ca_chinook/README.md

         └── etc.
 ```

+3. Make sure you have adequate hard drive space available before proceeding. ***Processing of data from a NextSeq 1000 flowcell for just the 'ROSA' and 'FullPanel' options may write approximately 300 GB of intermediate files to your hard drive.*** This is in addition to the space used by the raw fastq.gz files.

-3. From here, you should be able to run the entire pipeline using the `caChinookPipeline.sh` script.
+4. From here, you should be able to run the entire pipeline using the `caChinookPipeline.sh` script.
 This requires three inputs given after the script name, as shown below.
 ```
 Example Usage: caChinookPipeline.sh <projectNumber> <runNumber> <cores>
 ```